Small Cell Lung Cancer (SCLC) Tissue Samples

 Surgery

-Surgery plays little, if any, role in the management of small cell lung cancer, because almost all cancers have spread by the time they are discovered.
+Surgery plays little, if any, role in the management of small cell lung cancer, because almost all cancers have spread by the time they discover them.

-The exceptions are the relatively small number of people (less than 15%) whose cancer is discovered at a very early stage of the disease, when the cancer is confined to the lung without any spread to the lymph nodes.
+The exceptions are the relatively small number of people (less than 15%) whose doctors discover their cancer at a very early stage of the disease, when the cancer is confined to the lung without any spread to the lymph nodes.

 Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes: